Insulation Calculator

 How insulation cost is calculated

 Cost = area × material rate + install.
-NZ Building Code H1 minimum R-values vary by region (3-5 for ceiling, 1.3-2.0 for walls).
+NZ Building Code H1 (5th/6th ed.) minimum R-values for new builds are around R6.6 ceiling and R2.0 walls (slightly higher in the coldest zone).

 - 1